tphummel/blog/_posts/2016-01-04-double-dash-analysis-part-1.md

 tags: [code, sql, kart]
 ---

-I [successfully exported][0] the [results][1] of 1,101 [Mario Kart: Double Dash!!][2] races dating from the years 2010 through 2013.
+A few years ago, I [successfully exported][0] the [results][1] of 1,101 [Mario Kart: Double Dash!!][2] races dating from the years 2010 through 2013.
 In this first post, I'll look at general findings that might be of interest to fans of the game.

 ## Intro